 Warning Signs a Senior Shouldn't Be Driving

-Here are the 4 signs you need to take away the keys
+4 signs you may need to take away the keys.

 Wondering at what point you should have a conversation with your parent or aging loved one about their driving abilities?
 Is it time to take away the keys?
 There are a number of issues you should take into account.
 It would be a lot easier if we could just assign an age when people are no longer safe drivers, but as a group, seniors are relatively safe.
 They've got years of experience behind the wheel and they tend to self-regulate when and how much they drive.

 Jody Gastfriend, LICSW and VP of Care Management at Care.com lists the following considerations for deciding if it is safe for your loved one to continue driving.
 (If needed, get tips on talking to your parent about driving.)

 - Health status.
 There are various medical conditions that can decrease a person's ability to drive safely.
 For example, arthritis can affect a person's ability to move and notice obstacles when switching lanes or backing out of a parking spot.
 Dementia can decrease a person's ability to obey the laws of the road and increase the likelihood of getting lost.
 If you're getting concerned, schedule an appointment for your senior and a trusted physician and call ahead of time to let the doctor know what you're worried about.
 When you attend the appointment, you can discuss whether your senior is considered healthy enough to drive safely.

 - Medications.
 Some medications can have side effects which make it unsafe for a senior to drive.
 Make sure you ask the doctor about potential side effects of medication before your senior begins taking it.
 And if your senior is taking medication that would cause him to be unsafe without -- consider strategies to prevent medication errors.
 You might even want to count the number of pills to ensure they've been taken on a regular basis.